ceos-seo/data_cube_ui/docs/notebook_install.md

 ```

 Jupyter will create a configuration file in `~/.jupyter/jupyter_notebook_config.py`.
-Now set the password and edit the server details.
+Now set the password.
 Remember this password for future reference.

 ```
 jupyter notebook password